Marketing Web3

 Identity Administration

 As more and more individuals do transactions online, the digital footprints they leave behind are staggering.
-When customers submit their personal or bank information to a web3 e-commerce website for payment reasons, the data is kept on multiple internet databases subject to security breaches.
+When customers submit their personal or bank information to a web3 e-commerce website for payment reasons, they are kept on multiple internet databases subject to security breaches.
 Blockchain may assist merchants in developing robust authentication methods and encrypted digital identities for enhanced identity management by safeguarding individual identities from theft and abuse.

 Supply Chain Monitoring